worldbank/repkit/src/vignettes/ado-management-with-repado.md

 the functionality now in `repado` cannot share a package with any command used for that purpose.

 ### Mitigation

+One mitigation to this is to include code that tests if `repkit` is already installed on a user's computer.
 A do-file intended for potential wide distribution should never include code that automatically installs anything on other users' computers.
-This practice is inconsiderate and is generally considered bad practice.
+That practice is inconsiderate and is generally considered bad practice.
-However, it is a good practice to include a polite prompt instructing the user to install `repkit` in order to run the code.
+However, it is a good practice to include a polite prompt instructing the user to install `repkit` in order to run the code if the package is not already installed.
 See the example below:

 ```stata